 Once I had my fill, I couldn’t stop wondering.
 Why have I never heard of pupusas before?
 Why isn’t this one of the most popular dishes in entire Central America, along with tacos and guacamole?
 What else have I been missing?
 Turns out the documentary Victor watched covered most of my non-hypothetical questions.

-Pupusas are only popular in El Salvador and Honduras (which we haven’t visited yet), due to their historical roots of being created by Pipil tribe who lived in these areas around 1,000 AD.
+Pupusas are only popular in El Salvador and Honduras (which we haven’t visited yet), due to their historical roots of being created by the Pipil tribe who lived in these areas around 1,000 AD.
 Pupusas weren’t even that popular in El Salvador until 1940s when they were mostly enjoyed in the central part of the country.
-With migrating population, pupusas spread across El Salvador with regional variations in shape, size, and filling and is now the main food staple.
-We even heard a strange fact that one out of every 25 women in El Salvador are employed in making pupusas, but honestly don’t know how true that is.
+With migrating population, pupusas spread across El Salvador with regional variations in shape, size, and filling and are now the main food staple.
+We even heard a strange fact that one out of every 25 women in El Salvador is employed in making pupusas, but honestly don’t know how true that is.
 At the very end of our trip, on our way to the airport, we briefly stopped by a small town outside of the capital where it seemed like every woman was employed at a pupuseria!
 The entrance of the town boasted over 50 pupusa-making stalls and restaurants, crammed down the street one after another – a perfect stop after flying in or before flying out of the country.
-And just in case there are not enough people inside El Salvador making pupusas, one of the most popular tourist activities in the much-frequented town of Suchitoto are pupusa-making classes.
+And just in case there are not enough people inside El Salvador making pupusas, one of the most popular tourist activities in the much-frequented town of Suchitoto is a pupusa-making class.

-So ingrained are pupusas into Salvadoran culture, that two full days in 2013 Central America Free Trade Agreement negotiations were spent on arguing with Honduras as to who would have the exclusive rights to export pupusas, before Honduran delegation finally ceded to El Salvador.
+So ingrained are pupusas into Salvadoran culture, that two full days in 2013 Central America Free Trade Agreement negotiations were spent on arguing with Honduras as to who would have the exclusive rights to export pupusas, before the Honduran delegation finally ceded to El Salvador.

 We ate pupusas almost every day and never got tired of it.
 We chased cheese pupusas with sips of traditional hot chocolate drink in Santa Ana, sampled very untraditional chocolate pupusas for breakfast in Suchitoto, and tried every savory filling on the menu.
 Surprisingly enough, the best pupusas we found were in a random small roadside stall by Tazumal Archeological Site.
 We spent the whole day walking around and were tired and hungry.
 A stern-looking woman by the griddle was slapping the dough so vigorously, that I started to think this dough personally wronged her.
 She didn’t care much for customer service, barely made eye contact with us, and only slightly nodded at our order.
 But she brought an entire jar of deliciously crunchy curtido and her pupusas were perfectly cooked with the most delectable fillings.
 We left a generous tip and profoundly thanked her.
 She barely acknowledged us and went right back to beating up the dough.